Unnop Thongborisut

 Unnop Thongborisut; (born 27 September 1993), simply known as Por (ปอ), is a Thai singer, actor and the winner of the 7th season of reality talent show True Visions' Academy Fantasia.

 Biography

-Unnop Thongborisut was born in Uttaradit province, Thailand.
+Thongborisut was born in Uttaradit province, Thailand.
 He has two brothers named Pan and Plam.
 He graduated from Marie Vithaya School and received a bachelor's degree from the Faculty of Science at Chulalongkorn University.
 He currently studies at Ramkhamhaeng University, Faculty of Mass Communication.

-In 2010, Unnop Thongborisut auditioned for the seventh season of True Academy Fantasia.
+In 2010, Thongborisut auditioned for the seventh season of True Academy Fantasia.
 He made it through the final audition round to compete in the show and continued two audition weeks to be one of 12 finalists in the house, then the winner of the season.

+In 2021, Thongborisut competed on MasterChef Thailand Celebrity Season 2 and won the show.

+In 2022, his father Prasert "Dang" competed on MasterChef Thailand season 5 and ranked in 5th place.

+In 2026, his brother Thiti competed on MasterChef Thailand season 7.